 |Minor allergic reactions|| || |

-- Symptoms of hypervolemia: shortness of breath, S3 gallop, jugular venous distention, hypertension
+- Signs and symptoms of hypervolemia: shortness of breath, S3 gallop, jugular venous distention, hypertension

-- Chest x-ray shows diffuse bilateral infiltrates as a sign of pulmonary edema
+- Chest x-ray: diffuse bilateral infiltrates as a sign of pulmonary edema